pablomr95/quloops/mAART/README.md

 [![2211.07469](https://img.shields.io/badge/arXiv-2211.07469-b31b1b.svg)](https://arxiv.org/abs/2211.07469) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/iAART/aart/License.txt) [![GitHub repo stars](https://img.shields.io/github/stars/iAART/aart?style=social)](https://github.com/iAART/aart)

+# mAART #

+This repository is a version of AART (https://github.com/iAART/aart), modified to calculate the Stokes Q and U parameters along the trajectory that an orbiting emitter takes within the disk.
+It is ready to calculate and visualize the linear polarization values in the observer's screen.
+Below is an excerpt from AART's README file.

 # Adaptive Analytical Ray Tracing (AART) #

 AART is a numerical framework that exploits the integrability properties of the Kerr spacetime to compute high-resolution black hole images and their visibility amplitude on long interferometric baselines.
 It implements a non-uniform adaptive grid on the image plane suitable to study black hole photon rings (narrow ring-shaped features predicted by general relativity but not yet observed).